projectriff-demo/demo/README.md

 For build instruction see: https://github.com/projectriff-demo/inventory-management/blob/master/README.md#frontend

-We have a pre-built image available as `projectriff/inventory-gui` and will that for these instructions.
+We have a pre-built image available as `projectriff/inventory-gui` and will use that for these instructions.

 ```
 riff container create inventory-gui --image projectriff/inventory-gui